PoliticsTrump's second term and the fears of Iran

 Tehran has declared revenge for the commander’s targeted killing.

-Trump, when asked by reporters on Air Force One if he was concerned about retaliation from Iran, said: “If it takes place.
+When reporters on Air Force One asked Trump if he was concerned about retaliation from Iran, Trump said: “If it takes place.
 If they do anything, there will be major retaliation.”
 He further added that “they’re allowed to kill our people.
 They’re allowed to torture and harm our people.
 They’re allowed to use roadside bombs and blow up our people.
-And we are not allowed even to touch their cultural sites.
+And we are not even allowed to touch their cultural sites.
 It does not work that way.”

 Trump also warned in those tweets that the U.S. would come “very fast and very hard” if Tehran retaliates.